adscorp100/mdhomecarebuild/src/content/blog/ndis-support-worker-pay-rates.md

 - 3.75% increase in SCHADS award pay rates from July 1, 2024
 - Temporary Transformation Payment (TTP) ending on June 30, 2024

-## NDIS Sleepover Shift Rate
+## NDIS Sleepover Shift Rate & Active Night Shift Pay Rate

 The NDIS sleepover shift rate typically includes a flat rate plus additional pay for any active hours during the night.
 For overnight support, rates might be around $224.58 for plan-managed clients and $204.16 for agency-managed clients, though these figures may vary.

+**Active Night Shift Pay Rate NDIS**: When support workers are required to be active during night shifts (starting at or before midnight and finishing after midnight), they receive higher hourly rates plus additional penalty loadings for the night period.

-## NDIS Independent Support Worker Pay Rates
+## Independent Support Worker Pay Rates NDIS

-Self-managed NDIS participants can directly negotiate pay rates with independent support workers, potentially outside NDIS price limits.
+Self-managed NDIS participants can directly negotiate independent support worker rates with workers, potentially outside NDIS price limits.
 This flexibility can:

 - Allow participants to stretch their funding further
 - Provide higher compensation for workers in some cases
 - Create opportunities for more personalized support arrangements

+**NDIS Independent Support Worker Pay Rates** vary significantly as they can be negotiated directly between participants and workers, offering more flexibility than agency-managed arrangements.

 For guidance on becoming an independent support worker, including setting up your business and understanding qualification requirements, see our [Complete Guide to Becoming an Independent NDIS Support Worker](/blog/becoming-an-independent-ndis-support-worker-your-ultimate-2025-guide/) and [Do You Need a Qualification to be an NDIS Support Worker?](/blog/do-you-need-a-qualification-to-be-an-ndis-support-worker).